tarnawski/grime-detector-api/README.md

 GRIME DETECTOR
 ============================
-Tool to detect vulgar language based on artificial intelligence
+Tool to recognition NEGATIVE comments based on artificial intelligence...

+###What is it?
+grimedetector is a text classification application with a focus on reuse, customizability and performance.
+Particularly useful in detecting negative (or positive) comments or just texts.
+Application based on a Naive Bayes statistical classifier.

 ###Getting started

 In order to set application up you must follow by steps: